howdyband/makerteens/courses.md

 The eight health skills that students will develop are: Concepts, Accessing Information, Self Management, Analyzing Influences, Interpersonal Communication, Goal Setting, Decision Making, and Advocacy.
 Productivity is enhanced by a work crew who maintains top physical fitness through exercise and nutrition.
 As we train our minds through psychological principles, we train our bodies through active implementation of physical education and health.
 Exercise makes for stronger brains and psychological wellness.
 MakerTeens are encouraged to participate in school district sports.

+**Welding**

+In the fall, all students take the first course through Klamath Community College and may continue this pathway toward earning KCC's one-year certificate of completion in welding.
+Emphasis areas include shielded metal arc welding (SMAW), gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), flux-cored arc welding (FCAW), oxyacetylene welding and cutting (OAW), and basic fabrication.
+In the spring, advanced students fabricate the trailer frame for next year's Tiny House build.

 **Community Involvement** (40 hours per semester)